ppsreejith/dot-asterisk/content/posts/book-review:-flowers-for-algernon.md

 From the success of the movie (Charly), the house episode (Ignorance is Bliss), and the Simpsons episode (HOMR), it's easy to see that this idea touched a societal nerve.
 Modern society is clearly fascinated by the nature of intelligence.
 Gwern calls intelligence an almost unalloyed good though he (like the book) uses IQ scores as a metric for intelligence.

-Personally, I don't agree with this model of intelligence (i.e. one based on a linear metric such as IQ; I think it does capture some dimension of it though).
+On a side note, I don't agree with this model of intelligence (i.e. one based on a linear metric such as IQ; I think it does capture some dimension of it though).
 Like all complex animal and human traits, I do think that intelligence (which itself is hard to define) varies across individuals.
 I just think it's multi-dimensional and maybe [partially ordered](https://en.wikipedia.org/wiki/Partially%5Fordered%5Fset).
 Anyway, I definitely do not want to get into this argument on the internet :P.

 The story itself is very moving and I read the whole book in one sitting.
 All in all, 5 stars.